mikkokotola/webcodingforbeginners/README.md

 # Technical
 Author: Mikko Kotola 2020
+License for material except illustrations: CC-BY-4.0 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a> (CC-BY-4.0)
-License (material except illustrations): MIT
+License for code contained in the material: MIT
 Illustrations: (c) Sympa
 Prepared for #mimmitkoodaa beginner workshop by Sympa
 Made using markdown